hbadland/cs-notes/README.md

-<<<<<<< HEAD
 # 🧠 CS Notes

-A collection of well-structured Jupyter notebooks covering foundational and advanced topics in computer science.
-These notes are written for learning, revision, and sharing — with a focus on clarity, code-driven explanation, and real-world relevance.
+A collection of notebooks covering foundational and advanced topics in computer science.
+These notes are written for my own learning and revision, focussing on clarity and practical relevance.

 ---